 Prepare to Ask Plenty of Questions

-The more questions you can ask the better, so try doing some online research to see what you should be asking.
+The more questions you can ask, the better, so try doing some online research to see what you should be asking.
 For example, you can ask if the puppies in the litter have had their vaccinations or any other type of treatment that you should know about.

 Have they been given treatment for fleas and worms?
 If so, is there paperwork to back this up and to let you know the exact dates?

-You can also ask whether they are microchipped and how accustomed they are to noise, to children and to other dogs.
+You can also ask whether they are microchipped and how accustomed they are to noise, children and to other dogs.